Jakeelamb/orbweaver/docs/architecture.md

     return (symbols, rules)
 ```

+### Memory-Optimized Extensions

+Several extensions to the core algorithm improve memory efficiency:

+1. **Streaming Processing**: Process the sequence in chunks rather than all at once
+2. **Adaptive Chunking**: Dynamically adjust chunk sizes based on sequence entropy
+3. **Rule Eviction**: Remove less useful rules when exceeding memory constraints
+4. **2-bit Encoding**: Store DNA bases in 2 bits instead of 8-bit ASCII
+5. **Suffix Array Optimization**: Use suffix arrays for initial digram finding in large sequences

 ### Reverse Complement Handling

 When `reverse_aware` is enabled, the digram table treats a digram and its reverse complement as equivalent.
 For example, "AC" (forward strand) and "GT" (reverse strand) are tracked together as a single canonical form.
 This is particularly useful for DNA where patterns can appear on either strand.